 Applicant has a viable business plan for its proposed project, which takes into consideration network engineering and design, labor needs and availability, supply-chain contingencies for equipment and materials, make-ready work, and any other relevant capital and operational expenses.

 The proposed project does not conflict with or undermine the Universal Service Plan of an existing Communications Union District.
 If a non-CUD eligible applicant is applying to provide service to a member town in a Communications Union District, a letter of collaboration from the Communications Union Districts must be included in the application package.
-The Board reserves the right to offer consideration to projects without such letters, but it is the responsibility of the to justify why the proposed project does not undermine or conflict with the Universal Service Plan of an existing Communications Union District.
+The Board reserves the right to offer consideration to projects without such letters, but it is the responsibility of the Applicant to justify why the proposed project does not undermine or conflict with the Universal Service Plan of an existing Communications Union District.
 The Board reserves the options to review or dismission such applications.

 The proposed project involves only the Incidental Overbuilding of addresses currently served by a physical connection of at least 25/3.

 All projects must adopt an industry-accepted engineering standard that promotes network reliability, resiliency, and interoperability.
 All projects must also follow the design standards set by the Vermont Community Broadband Board Outside Plant Design (OSP) Requirements.
-The applicant must certify their wiliness to follow the guidelines.
+The Applicant must certify their wiliness to follow the guidelines.
 Final designs are subject to review by an independent Engineer contracted through the Vermont Community Broadband Board.

 All projects must provide broadband service that complies with the consumer protection and net neutrality standards established by the State.